 • Munroes 3.75 inch paddle tails

 If you are chasing squid then a light fishing rod between 7.5 foot and 9 foot in length is ideal.
 There are plenty of egi rods on the market fit for purpose.
-I have found myself fishing with a 7 foot 6-inch rod here with great success.
-Have a 300 size reel spooled with 10-pound braid and leader.
+I have found myself fishing with a 7-foot 6-inch rod here with great success.
+Have a 300-size reel spooled with 10-pound braid and leader.
 For other fishing in this area, a general-purpose medium fishing outfit is ideal.
 This will allow you to cover a whole range of fish species.
-Perhaps starting with a 7 foot or 8-foot rod paired with a 3000 or 4000 reel spooled with 12-pound lines.
-Squid jigs can be prone to snagging in this area, and we have found a lot of locals using the smaller size of 2.5 and 3.0-gram jigs and working them slowly to avoid this problem.
+Perhaps starting with a 7-foot or 8-foot rod paired with a 3000 or 4000 reel spooled with 12-pound lines.
+Squid jigs can be prone to snagging in this area, and we have found a lot of locals using the smaller sizes of 2.5 and 3.0-gram jigs and working them slowly to avoid this problem.

 Targeting Snapper at Queenscliff pier